Last Updated on

 - Seven Sons: Seven Sons comes from a family owned farm that, if you’re in the area, you can even visit yourself.
 You can opt to get your meat from either pickup locations or have meat delivered to your door.
 There are no monthly commitments, and orders and typically delivered as soon as two days after your order.
 They offer a wide range of products, including grass-fed beef, pastured pork, poultry, and lamb.
 There is also fish and seafood, organ meat and bones, and even eggs.

-- Primal Pastures: Primal Pastures sells pastured raised meats, including organic chicken, beef, duck, and lamb, as well as specialty cuts to the western half of the United States, including the states of California, Arizona, Texas, New Mexico, Nevada, Utah, Colorado, Wyoming, Idaho, Washington, Oregon, and Montana.
+- Primal Pastures: Primal Pastures sells pastured raised meats, including organic chicken, beef (cattle), duck, and lamb, as well as specialty cuts to the western half of the United States, including the states of California, Arizona, Texas, New Mexico, Nevada, Utah, Colorado, Wyoming, Idaho, Washington, Oregon, and Montana.
 While more limited in delivery options, this also means that the meat is coming to you, in some cases, from less distance.
 All meat comes in insulated packages that are fully recyclable.

 - Crowd Cow: Crowd Cow is a relatively new player in the meat delivery market, but definitely worth checking out.
 The principle of Crowd Cow is to source grass fed meats from small local producers for a national market.